 The human body is made up mostly of water.
 It acts as an absorber of various vitamins, minerals and salts for the brain as well as the spinal cord to function smoothly.
 Drinking at least 8-10 glasses of water daily helps to remain hydrated.

 You are struggling with tricky spelling or a complex trigonometric formula.
 What do you do then?
 After multiple attempts of re-reading and trying to memorize, you find a way to remember it – either by repeating the spelling repeatedly or by connecting it with something else.
 Both these methods help you to remember it better and for a longer time.
 Pretty amazing, isn’t it?

 While it is true that understanding is always better than memorizing, sometimes you will need a few tricks to help your brain remember better.
-And that’s where the application of mnemonic tricks comes into play.
+And that’s when you will have to learn how to make a mnemonic.

 Mnemonics are memory aids that help you remember something, whether it’s simple or difficult.
 They are more like learning techniques that boost your memory and help you remember things more efficiently.

 Diagrams help to visualise the information that seems difficult to you.
 Making diagrams can help you recall things in the examination hall.

 Studies have shown that meditation helps students stay focused while studying.
 It not only improves concentration but also deals with exam stress.

 One useful method is body-scan meditation, which pays attention to all the parts of your body, relaxing them and learning to let go.
 If your body relaxes, you’ll also be in a better posture to study and focus.